We’ve covered the basics: What is NPS, and how do you calculate it? But how do you go about improving NPS?

 We’re serious.

 We covered this in the Intro to NPS, but it’s important to remember that NPS is a means, not an end.
-It’s a score which can help you check that your customer loyalty efforts are on-track, but it’s not a customer loyalty effort itself.
+It’s a score that helps gauge the effectiveness of your customer loyalty initiatives, but it isn’t a customer loyalty initiative in itself.

 Anything which promises an increase in your NPS but does not actually make your customers’ lives better is a false economy.